gobolinux/Documentation/content/latest/_index.md

 > GoboLinux is currently in "maintainance mode".
 What does this mean?
 > At the moment there is only one developer working on GoboLinux and
 > at the moment this developer (myself) got other IRL stuff to tend to.
-> Please refrain from reporting issues unless you are willing to *actively*
+> Please refrain from reporting issues unless you are willing to ***actively***
 > fix them yourself (I will provide limited support).
 >
 > Please refrain from posting feature request (these will be closed).
 > If you are ready to work on GoboLinux *yourself* you are highly encouraged to do so.
 > This project is **not** dead, it needs active maintainers.
 The state you ***will***
-> experience will most closely rememble an "Alpha"-state.
+> experience will most closely resemble an "Alpha"-state.
 > When will "maintainence mode" be over?
 At least once I release GoboLinux 017.02
 > or even 020 (the next one in line).
 >